kamruljpi/installsymfony/README.md

 Then, you can :
 Change your current directory to **/var/www/html/firstproject** on Linux or  **C:\wamp\www\firstproject** or **C:\xampp\htdocs\firstproject** on windows;
+Then execute this command to run your application

+**php bin/console server:run**

+Then browse to the url **http://localhost::8000** url

 Configure your application in the below file:

 **app/config/parameters.yml** file